 A couple of extra things to note

-ribcage, but the ribcage is wider from the front view than it is from the side.
-So if a person is twisting, then the width of the ribcage may appear to differ.
-Bit if you’re just looking at a person from the front, the ribcage and pelvis will be similar in width.
-For a female figure, very often (but not always), the pelvis is going to be wider and the ribcage and shoulders are going to be narrower.
+A couple of extra little things to note.
+The male pelvis is going to be a similar width to the rib cage, but the rib cage is wider from the front view than it is from the side.
+So if a person is twisting, then the width of the rib cage may appear to differ.
+Bit if you’re just looking at a person from the front, the rib cage and pelvis will be similar in width.
+For a female figure, very often (but not always), the pelvis is going to be wider than the rib cage and the shoulders are going to be narrower.

-Another useful common difference between male and female figures is that the obliques, which are just above the pelvis (the ones that bulge out above the pelvis).
+Another useful common difference between male and female figures is that the obliques, which are just above the pelvis, they kind of bulge out.
 They might have some fat on them and they create those love handle shapes.
 That bulge is often going to be more prominent on male figures.